 As a wonderful bonus, it’s often a new lease on life for the dog as well.
 Many service dogs trained to help those suffering from PTSD have been on a difficult journey of their own and are rescues that were mistreated or abandoned and were living in shelters.
 Organizations train these dogs to alert veterans to potential PTSD triggers and to help them ease their anxieties.
 It’s a win/win situation when the dog is rescued, gains a secure home and has a purpose, and the veteran gets a companion to help diminish the emotionally destructive feeling of isolation.

 Help The Veterans In Your Life

 If you are a veteran or know one who could benefit from a trained service dog, there are dozens of organizations who can help.

-As we approach Memorial Day and honor those who have valiantly served and sacrificed for our country, it’s also time to salute the many organizations and non-profits making it possible for veterans with PTSD to be matched with a canine companion.
+As we approach Veterans Day and honor those who have valiantly served and sacrificed for our country, it’s also time to salute the many organizations and non-profits making it possible for veterans with PTSD to be matched with canine companions.
 There are many fabulous organizations in big cities and small towns throughout the country whom are dedicated to helping returning military rebuild their lives with help from an assistance dog.

 Additionally, more information and PTSD resources are available through the Veteran’s Administration website and locally at Veteran’s Administration offices in many communities.